 An underglaze decal is an image that has been printed onto backing paper.
 In commercially made decals the backing paper is often tissue-like and translucent.
 It is a way of carrying the underglaze design.
 It can then be transferred onto your ceramic work in a few different ways.

 You can either buy commercially produced underglaze decals or you can make your own.
 Most underglaze transfers can be applied to greenware or bisqueware.
+Here is a step-by-step video on how to use underglaze transfers.

 Making your own underglaze transfers – so simple!